-Ever see the notification when you email box is empty?
-In Outlook it says “We didn’t find anything to show here.”
+Ever see the notification when your email box is empty?
 There are no inbox numbers ticking up into the thousands.
+In Outlook it says, “We didn’t find anything to show here.”
 And no stress.

-One of the most popular questions I receive in trainings is “What can I do about my email inbox?
+One of the most popular questions I receive in training is, “What can I do about my email inbox?
 It’s overwhelming.
 There are too many emails.
-It’s a stress and it’s a mess."
+It’s a stress and it’s a mess.”
 To help with that, here are five actions you can take and a bonus tip at the end.

 Create Rules-“But what if that email is a newsletter from a client.
 I can’t unsubscribe!”
 Maybe not and what you can do is create a rule to send the newsletter to a folder.
 This way it doesn’t hit your inbox.

-Do you struggle on a daily basis with email and can’t get it in control?
-Coach with Margo Brown.
-She is a Productivity Coach and Professional Organizer with Wave Productivity.
-Coaching entrepreneurs, small business owners and business professionals to help them get more focused, organized and productive in their workplace.
-She serves locally in Arizona valley wide and nationally coaching by phone.
-If you want to get more productive and organized with your email and your office call 602-677-8275 or email firstname.lastname@example.org.
+Margo Crawford is a Productivity Coach and Professional Organizer with Wave Productivity.
+She works with entrepreneurs, small business owners and business professionals to help them get more focused, organized and productive in their workplace.
+She coaches by phone throughout the country, and in person in Phoenix, Providence and Boston .
+If you want to have better email management-Call 602-677-8275 or email email@example.com.